Accepting PhD Students

 Education/Academic qualification

-Obstetrics & Gynaecology, PhD, University of Melbourne
+Obstetrics & Gynaecology, PhD, Pro-inflammatory cytokines and oxidative stress in the pathophysiology of gestational diabetes mellitus., University of Melbourne

 External positions